vyshakgirish/Care_Corner/README.md

 🌿 Home Remedies Suggestions

-🏥 Hospital Recommendations (Mysore region)
+🏥 Hospital Recommendations (primarily based in chennai kattankalathur region)

 All recommendations are generated using structured CSV datasets.